Egyptian social media abuzz over arrest of blogger

-The pro-Mohammed Morsi journalist Salamah Abdul Hamid (@salamah) tweeted in Arabic: "While writing the hashtag #freedom_foralaa put beside it #freedom_fordetainees and keep the bracket open #Egypt."'Fighting the revolution'
+The pro-Mohammed Morsi journalist Salamah Abdul Hamid (@salamah) tweeted in Arabic: "While writing the hashtag #freedom_foralaa put beside it #freedom_fordetainees and keep the bracket open #Egypt."

 Many social media users accused Egypt's interim government of seeking to undermine the January 2011 popular uprising that toppled former Egyptian president Hosni Mubarak.
 Mr Abdul Fattah played a leading role in that revolt.

 Blogger Mahmud Bilal (@M7mod_Blal) tweeted: "The Interior [Ministry] arrested Alaa Abdul Fattah and let [leading Salafist figure] Asim Abdul Majid escape.
 The Interior [Ministry] is not fighting terrorism.
 It is fighting the January revolution."

 Ahmad Dumah (@ahmeddouma), a pro-democracy activist, accused the government of intimidation.
 "Everything that happened with Alaa Abdul Fattah is a crime.
 The authorities' repression and terrorism will not scare us.
 We have spent more time in prison than at home," he tweeted.

 On Egyptian Chronicles, Zeinobia expressed her disapproval in even stronger terms: "This is not about a freaking unauthorised protest with my all due respect… By the way anyone is tweeting anything in English is attacked."